top of page

 How to handle REJECTION

-What is rejection?
-Defintion: the act of refusing to accept, use, or believe someone or something and/or the act of not giving someone the love and attention they want and expect.
-(Cambridge dictionary).
+Definition: The act of refusing to accept, use, or believe someone or something, and/or the act of not giving someone the love and attention they seek.
+(Cambridge Dictionary)

 bottom of page